TRADING CRITIQUE LOGO

 • How to start a paper trading account?
 To start a paper trading account, choose a platform, sign up, get virtual money, pick a strategy, start trading, and review your progress to improve.

-• The top 3 paper trading platforms in 2026 are Interactive brokers for pros, Webull for beginners, and eToro for social and Crypto trading.
+• The top 3 paper trading platforms are Interactive brokers for pros, Webull for beginners, and eToro for social and Crypto trading.

 What is a Paper trading account & why use it?